A colon cleanse may help with constipation. You can do a natural colon cleanse at home using water, diet, and some over-the-counter products.

 The following natural colon cleanses can be done cheaply, and they’re also quite safe if done correctly.

-Reminder: You don’t need to do colon cleanses every day or even every so often to be healthy, though they may have health benefits when done sporadically.
+You don’t need to do colon cleanses every week or even every so often to be healthy, though they may have health benefits when done sporadically.

 In fact, there are lots of foods that help cleanse the colon naturally through diet.

 Before eating in the morning, mix 2 teaspoons salt with lukewarm water.
-Sea salt or Himalayan salt is recommended.
+People often use sea salt or Himalayan salt.

-Drink water quickly on an empty stomach, and in a few minutes, you’ll probably feel an urge to go to the bathroom.
+Drink water quickly on an empty stomach, and in a few minutes, you may feel the urge to go to the bathroom.

 Do this in the morning and in the evening, and make sure to stay home near the bathroom for a while after the cleanse.
 You may need to go to the bathroom multiple times.

-Fiber is an essential macronutrient often overlooked in the diet.
+Fiber is an essential macronutrient to have in the diet.
 It’s found in whole, healthy plant foods like fruits, vegetables, grains, nuts, seeds, and more.

 Popular juices in juice fasts and cleanses include apple juice, lemon juice, and vegetable juices.
-However, some dietitians may recommend smoothies over juices for colon and overall health.
+However, smoothies over juices could be more beneficial for the colon and overall health.

 Since pulp and skins are removed when juicing, juices contain less fiber.
 Fiber is great for the colon, and smoothies hold a lot more fiber.